|

 go darker, but you will loose faint detail.
 After this point,

 always reset the black point after each non linear stretch.
+Eventually you will start saturating the brighter stars.
+It's

 OK to have a few, but this generally needs to be controlled.